littleroot/webgen/README.md

 # Nausicaä

-Write your components and styles in HTML files.
+Write your components and styles in `.html` files.
 Nausicaä generates Go code to construct your components, suited for the js/wasm architecture.

-See [godoc][2] for detailed documentation.
+See https://godoc.org/github.com/nishanths/nausicaa/cmd/nausicaa for detailed documentation.

-**Install:**
+#### Install

 ```
 go get github.com/nishanths/nausicaa/cmd/nausicaa